mailpace/blog/content/blog/whats-a-DKIM-record.md

 ## What does a DKIM record look like?

-Here's the DKIM record for [OhMySMTP.com](https://ohmysmtp.com):
+Here's the DKIM record for [MailPace.com](https://mailpace.com):

 ```
-ohmysmtp._domainkey
+mailpace._domainkey
 v=DKIM1; h=sha256; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQC9iJpPrQh0HoQPYAMC+eytJp1Ey9uz932X/e+6kzMa9hGZQEYcj5/bOgjHN0Sgi+4ampvwlGY4jPC0aL1fMM9fpmXhCbijvGaWYatPGkngL+kXB0BqS512kQH4IiaGnPKOFErplW9192KjYXdHJFSLkKNKBlxn09CpAMUYvzTMzQIDAQAB;
 ```
 Let's break it down:

-- The first line `ohmysmtp._domainkey` is the name of the `TXT` record, and is used as a selector to identify the record among other DNS entries.
+- The first line `mailpace._domainkey` is the name of the `TXT` record, and is used as a selector to identify the record among other DNS entries.
 The matching DKIM signature will have this selector included in the header, so the receiving email server knows where to look.
 You can have multiple DKIM entries, provided the selectors are different, which can be useful if you want to send using different private keys.
-If you need to support subdomains, they can be appended to the end e.g. `ohmysmtp._domainkey.sub.domain`
+If you need to support subdomains, they can be appended to the end e.g. `mailpace._domainkey.sub.domain`

 The next line has three parts:
 - `v=DKIM1` tells us that this is an DKIM record, and it's a Version 1 record.
 There's only one version at present, so this will always be the same for the forseeable future